Common-law marriage in the United States: Utah

 The status of common law marriage in Utah is not clear.
 Government websites claim that common law marriage does not exist in Utah but other legal websites state that "non-matrimonial relationships" may be recognized as marriage within one year after the relationship ends.
-Whether this amounts to recognition of non-marital relationship contracts (dubbed "palimony agreements" by the media after the famous California case Marvin v.
-Marvin), or post-factum recognition of common law marriage is a subject for debate.
+Whether this amounts to recognition of non-marital relationship contracts, or post-factum recognition of common law marriage is a subject for debate.

-In any case, Utah will only recognise the relationship if it has been validated by a court or administrative order: "[A] court or administrative order must establish that" the parties: (1) "are of legal age and capable of giving consent"; (2) "are legally capable of entering a solemnized marriage under the provisions of Title 30, Chap.
-1 of the Utah Code; (3) "have cohabited"; (4) "mutually assume marital rights, duties, and obligations"; and (5) "hold themselves out as and have acquired a uniform and general reputation as husband and wife" In Utah, the fact that two parties are legally incapable of entering into a common law marriage, because they are already married, does not preclude criminal liability for bigamy or polygamy.
+In any case, Utah will only recognise the relationship if it has been validated by a court or administrative order: "[A] court or administrative order must establish that" the parties: (1) "are legally capable of entering a solemnized marriage under the provisions of Title 30, Chap.
+1 of the Utah Code; (2) "have cohabited"; (3) "mutually assume marital rights, duties, and obligations"; and (4) "hold themselves out as and have acquired a uniform and general reputation as husband and wife".

 Representative legislation in some states that no longer permit domestic common law marriage

+Even though the following states do not recognize common-law marriage entered into in that state, they will recognize a marriage from another state that is valid unless it is against public policy.

 Alabama

 Alabama abolished common law marriage effective January 1, 2017.
 Common law marriages contracted before this date are still valid.
-Such a valid common law marriage exists when there is capacity to enter into a marriage, the parties must be at least 16 with legal parental consent and present agreement or consent to be married, public recognition of the existence of the marriage, and consummation.
+Such a valid common law marriage exists when there is present agreement or consent to be married, public recognition of the existence of the marriage, and consummation.

-California

-California Family Code Section 308 provides that a marriage validly contracted in another jurisdiction is valid in California.
-Thus, a common law marriage validly contracted in another jurisdiction is valid in California notwithstanding it could not be legally contracted within California; and a common law marriage that was not validly contracted in another U.S. jurisdiction is not valid in California.
-All other states have similar statutory provisions.
-Exceptions to this rule are marriages deemed by the jurisdiction to be "odious to public policy".

 Florida

-Florida abolished common law marriage effective January 1, 1968.
-Marriages contracted prior to this date are not affected.
-Additionally, Florida recognizes valid common law marriages from other states.
+Florida abolished common law marriage effective January 1, 1968; marriages contracted prior to this date are not affected.